iterait/emloop/tutorial/README.md

 end-of-example

-Finally, we have to specify inputs and outputs of the network.
+Finally, we have to specify inputs and outputs of the model.
 This is done by `io` section:
 ```yaml
   io: